faysou/MTools/README.md

 ## Bugs and requests

-If you find any bugs or have feature request please create an [issue on GitHub](https://github.com/faysou/MTools/issues).
+If you find any bugs or have feature requests please create an [issue on GitHub](https://github.com/faysou/MTools/issues).